 5.30 We update the Financial Services Register when we approve an agent application, usually within one business day.
-We also communicate the application result to the PI or EMI.
-If, after two months (or, for an agent in another EEA State, three months (see Chapter 6 - Passporting)) the agent does not appear on the Register, the PI or EMI should contact the Customer Contact Centre.
-Pls and EMIs cannot provide payment services through an agent until the agent is included on the Register.
+We also communicate the application result to the Pl or EMI PI, EMI or RAISP.
+If, after two months (or, for an agent in another EEA State, three months (see Chapter 6 - Passporting) the agent does not appear on the Register, the PI or EMI PI, EMI or RAISP should contact the Customer Contact Centre.